11EJDE11/xna-cncnet-client/Docs/Fonts.md

 Font configuration is done via `Fonts.ini` placed in your `Resources` directory.

-**Warning:** The TTF/OTF font file might need to be preprocessed for an optimal rendering experience.
-Please explicitly follow the instructions in "Preprocess font files" section to preprocess your font files. **Do not just copy existing TTF/OTF files!**
+**Warning:** The TTF/OTF font file *might* need to be preprocessed for an optimal rendering experience.
+Please explicitly follow the instructions in "Preprocess font files" section to preprocess your font files.

 ## Fonts.ini location